JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ### Linux Permission Denied
 Be sure to allow executing file as a program.
+(Right click on file, properties)

 <br/><br/>